-Laboratory SIG - Lab Reporting 101 for Quality Professionals
+Laboratory SIG - Lab Reporting 101 for Qualty Professionals

 Lab reports are the tangible product of lab processes.
 But despite the long list of information that needs to be reported, does this make them valuable to the customers and other readers of these documents?

 There is quite the laundry list of matters to be reported in the management systems standards for labs.
 What is actually required and does this create value to the readers of lab reports?
-Sonja McFarlane will cover what is required in ISO 17025 and what recipients of lab reports need to look out for.
-Off the back of World Quality Day and its theme of Creating Customer Value, we’ll also consider how we can deliver customer value to lab clients in producing these important documents.
+Sonja McFarlane covered what is required in ISO 17025 and what recipients of lab reports need to look out for.
+Off the back of World Quality Day and its theme of Creating Customer Value, we also considered how we can deliver customer value to lab clients in producing these important documents.

 Quality to Excellence SIG